This post was sponsored by the Genius of Play. As always, the opinions are my own.

 Sometimes, it’s hard to think of a game they can play that’s simple and fun.
 That’s where the folks at the Genius of Play can help!
 Their website has 6 fun activities that make perfect Cub Scout games to play outdoors.

 I wrote about the Genius of Play in the past, so make sure you check out their suggestions for gathering activities, den games and adventure fun.

-SIX CUB SCOUT OUTDOOR GAMES
+FIVE CUB SCOUT OUTDOOR GAMES

 Red Rover – I get a little nostalgic when I think about Red Rover.
 I can still hear “Red Rover, Red Rover, send Sherry right over.”

 I remember the triumph I felt as I broke through the clasped hands of the other team.
 Who am I kidding?!?
 I remember dangling from those clasped hands because I couldn’t break through! 🙂